 For instance, in November 2020, the coin was trading at around $0.251 with less than a billion dollars market cap.
-However, by February 2021, it had already surpassed the $1 mark with about a $3 billion market cap.
-It is now trading around $2.13 with a $5.9 billion market capitalization.
+However, in 2021, it had already surpassed the $1 mark with about a $3 billion market cap.
+It is now trading around $1.3 with a $3.59 billion market capitalization.

 IOTA has previously hit an all-time high price of $5.25, according to historical data from CoinDesk.
-Although the coin is struggling to reach this point again, there is a good indication that it might do so by mid or end of this year.
+Although the coin is struggling to reach this point again, there is a good indication that it might do so by the end of this year.

 So, if you are looking to add IOTA and disruptive coin to your portfolio but aren’t sure if it is worth investing in, this guide will come in handy.
 We will be looking at some of the latest and updated IOTA price predictions and whether the current bull run will hold into the coming years.

 Before that, let’s look at what exactly is IOTA and how it is different from the other cryptocurrencies.

 IOTA is a distributed ledger that was developed to facilitate easy transactions and data sharing between devices in the Internet of Things (IoT) network.
 The IoT is a smart technology that enables the connection of several devices and machines via an internet connection.
 For instance, a door lock and smart bulb that can be controlled via an app on your smartphone are considered IoT devices.